NBISweden/SMS_6701_plus1_nucleosome_position_library_from_yeast/scripts/README.md

 - `-l, --length`  TILELENGTH length of tile (default: 100)
 - `-w, --window`  WINDOWSIZE size of window (default: 350)
 - `-o, --output`  OUTPUT Output file (default: standard output)
-- `-h, --help`    show this help message and exit
+- `-h, --help`    Show this help message and exit
-- `-v, --verbose` increase output verbosity
+- `-v, --verbose` Increase output verbosity
-- `-V, --version` show program's version number and exit
+- `-V, --version` Show program's version number and exit

 ## Input

-- `genome.fasta` Sequence (nt) file in fasta format
+- `genome.fasta` Sequence (nt) file in fasta format.

-- `plusonefile.tsv` Tab-separated file with information on chromosome names, gene names, and plusone positions.
-Labels must match the genome file.
+- `plusonefile.tsv` Tab-separated file with information on chromosome names, gene names, and plusone positions.  **Labels must match the genome file**.
+  Note: The script assumes that the tsv file contains a header.
+  Furthermore, the column-numbers to be parsed are hard coded in the script.

 ## Prerequisites